 Each academic year, the year six classes have the exciting opportunity to attend a one week residential trip to Kench Hill.
 The cost of the trip is £199.00 per pupil; some families may be entitled to apply for a School Journey Grant which will reduced the overall cost of the trip to £149.00.
 Further details about this event will be distributed closer to the time.

-At the end of the Autumn term, pupils from Year 1 to Year 6 also attend an annual Pantomime trip.
-In order to offer this across the school, we ask parents to make a £10.00 contribution towards the overall cost of the trip.
+At the end of the Autumn term, pupils from Year 1 to Year 6 may attend an annual Pantomime trip (subject to availability).
+In order to offer this across the school, we will also ask parents to make a £10.00 contribution towards the overall cost of the trip.

 On trips and visits, children and adults are representing the school community.
 High standards of behaviour and impeccable manners are expected.
 Children are required to be in full school uniform and to be wearing appropriate clothing eg. rain coat if wet, sun hat if hot.
 Children who are not in uniform will not be allowed to attend.

 Children who have not demonstrated high standards of behaviour in the time leading up to the trip, may not be able to attend.
 This is to ensure all children and staff are safe on visits.
 In the event that a child is excluded from a trip, work linked to their learning will be provided in school on the day.

 Parents are actively encouraged to join us on trips and visits to share in their children’s learning.
 However, spaces are often limited and should be agreed with your child’s class teacher before the day of the trip.
 As children’s safety is our top priority, we ask that parent volunteers follow the school rules whilst out and about and refrain from smoking, talking on mobile phones or chewing gum.
 We are happy to provide parents with a school packed lunch and to pay any transport and admission costs for the day.